HeinrichHartmann/RequestDispatcher/README.md

 [![Build Status](https://travis-ci.org/HeinrichHartmann/RequestDispatcher.svg?branch=master)](https://travis-ci.org/HeinrichHartmann/RequestDispatcher)

 Java library for dispatching request to extrenal services over ZeroMQ sockets.
 The library targets use inside Java Servlet Containers, like Apache Tomcat, which expose a multithreaded environment.

-    // create and open sockets and register services at dispatcher Dispatcher dispatcher = new Dispatcher();
-    dispatcher.registerService(serviceID, new ZmqService(serviceEndpoint))

-    // execute a new request
-    disatcher.execute(
-	  serviceID,
-      new Request("Message to be send to service."), new Callback<TestReply>(new Reply()) {
-        @Override
-        public void onSuccess(Reply reply) {
-		// Code to be executed when response arrives at server }
-     });

-    // execute another request
-    dispatcher.execute(otherRequest, otherCallback);

-    // listen for messages and execute callbacks dispatcher.gatherResults()

-    // cleanup
-    dispatcher.close()

-Here `serviceId` and `serviceEndpoint` are string variables, customized for the external service.
+It comes acompanied with ZmqWorker and ZmqProxy classes that allow the creation of simple remote services.

 ### Features

 * Non-blocking access to remote Request/Reply ZMQ services.
 * Asynchronus dispatching of several requests before the replys are received.
-* Single threaded callback execution
+* Single threaded callback execution (gatherResults())
-* Thread savety. (i.e. usable in multithreaded environments.
+* Forwarding of Exceptions
+* One way requests (with callback = null)

+### Example: id server

+In this example we create a remote service that creates globally unique ids.
+First we need to define some shared objects:

+        String idChannel = "ipc:///idChannel";		// ZMQ Endpoint for communication
+        class idRequest implements Serializable {}	// request class for dispatching

+Now we create and start the id server:

+        ZmqWorkerProxy proxy = new ZmqWorkerProxy(idChannel);
+        proxy.add(1, new RequestHandler<idRequest, Long>() {
+            long currentId = 0;

+            @Override
+            public Long handleRequest(idRequest request) throws Exception {
+                return currentId++;
+            }
+        });
+        proxy.startWorkers();

+That's it.
+The server is now up and running and returns increasing numbers to our requests.
+Now, to the client.
+We create a dispatcher object and tell it to send idRequests to the idChannel:

+        Dispatcher dispatcher = new Dispatcher();
+        dispatcher.registerService(idRequest.class, idChannel);

+We can now use the dispatcher as follows:

+	long id = (Long) dispatcher.executeSync(new idRequest());

+This command sends a idRequest to the worker waits for the result and returns it a Serializable object.
+For asyncrhonus calls use:

+        dispatcher.execute(new idRequest(), new Callback<Long>() {
+            @Override
+            public void onSuccess(Long id) {
+                System.out.println("Received id: " + id);
+            }
+        });

+The request is now sent to the server, and when the response comes back it is queued in the socket.
+To execute defined callback we need to call:

+    	dispatcher.gatherResults()

+When we are finished call:

+        dispatcher.shutdown();
+        proxy.shutdown();

+to close all sockets and terminate the ZMQ context.

 ### Components